FAQs

 What if I miss the RFQ submittal window?

-The Conservancy, CDFW, and USFWS will re-open the approval process annually, and will accept submittals outside of this RFQ process, however the application review times outside of this process may take up to 8 weeks.
+The Conservancy, CDFW, and USFWS will keep the process open and will accept submittals outside of this RFQ process, however the application review times outside of this process may take longer.

 If I have questions about the RFQ evaluation process, who should I contact?